Whether you’re re-locating to a new city or just moving around the block, packing up your life can be a daunting task.

 Collect boxes from work, friends and family members, or purchase a packing kit to assure that everything you will need is on hand.

-Here are the basic supplies you will need:
+Here are the basic supplies you will need when moving:

 - Bubble wrap, packing peanuts, egg cartons or newspaper